blghtr/plastinka_sales_predictor/README.md

 ## 🎯 Overview

-Plastinka Sales Predictor is a production-ready ML system designed to provide accurate vinyl record sales forecasts.
+Plastinka Sales Predictor is a production-ready ML system designed to provide accurate vinyl sales forecasts.
 It combines:

-- **🧠 Advanced ML Models**: Utilizing state-of-the-art time-series forecasting models.
+- **🧠 Advanced ML Models**: Utilizing state-of-the-art time-series forecasting models (TiDE).
-- **☁️ Cloud Integration**: Seamless integration with cloud platforms for scalable model training and deployment.
+- **☁️ Cloud Integration**: Seamless integration with Yandex DataSphere for scalable model training and deployment.
 - **🚀 Production API**: A robust FastAPI-based REST API for interacting with the forecasting system.
-- **🏗️ Infrastructure as Code**: Automated infrastructure management for consistent and reproducible deployments.
+- **🏗️ Infrastructure as Code**: Automated infrastructure management with Terraform for consistent and reproducible deployments.

 ## 🏗️ System Architecture